yaojiach/red-panda/README.rst

 Done:

 - Handle when user does have implicit column that is the index in a DataFrame.
 Currently index is automatically dropped.
+- Add encryption options for files uploaded to S3.
+    - By adding support for all kwargs for s3 put_object/upload_file methods.